 During their first two years of service, Aquinas Fellows:

-- Are placed in affordable housing, arranged by the diocese*
+- Are placed in free housing, arranged by the diocese*

 - Receive a modest living allowance ($15,000 per year)